 Fleet Safety can play a part in accident reduction

-According to the Department of Transport, 1,713 people were killed in road traffic accidents during 2013.
+According to the Department of Transport, 1,770 people were killed in road traffic accidents in 2018, with 165,100 casualties of with injuries all levels of severity.
 Although road safety is improving, with vehicle technology and advances in road engineering being contributing factors, poor driving behaviour still causes accidents and shatters lives.
 What role does fleet safety need to play in reducing this further?

 For organisations whose workforce drive to business appointments, whether in a company vehicle or private car, poor road safety can have huge financial and reputational implications not to mention, costly legal fees.
 Driving during the working day is possibly one of the riskiest activities an employee will undertake.

 So, how can you protect your drivers and your organisation’s motoring budget?